Zambia's founding father, Kenneth Kaunda, dies at 97 | DW | 17.06.2021

 Kaunda retired from politics.
 With the support of a foundation, he fought the AIDS epidemic.
 In 1987, he admitted that his son had died of AIDS although the disease was still a taboo topic in Africa at the time.
 He occasionally spoke out in interviews.
 In his last years, he and his wife lived modestly in the capital, Lusaka.

 On Monday, he was hospitalized and treated for pneumonia before passing away on Thursday.
-Authorities declared a 21-day mourning period.
+Authorities declared a 21-day morning period.

 "On behalf of the entire nation and on my own behalf, I pray that the entire Kaunda family is comforted as we mourn our first president and true African icon," President Edgar Lungu said in a message on his Facebook page.